Incognito/rumprun_wiki_wiki/Howto:-soft-raid-and-encrypted-block-devices.md

 $ rump_server -lrumpdev -lrumpdev_disk -lrumpvfs  -lrumpdev_cgd -lrumpkern_crypto -lrumpdev_rnd -d key=/disk1,hostpath=/tmp/d1,size=16777216 unix:///tmp/cgd
 ```

 Use `cgdconfig` to create a configuration file.
 Notably, we used a static, stored key configuration file instead of a passphrase generated keyfile.
-The reason for this is quite simple: a rump kernel does not (yet) have console input, so reading the passphrase using rumprun-posix is not possible.
+The reason for this is quite simple: a rump kernel does not (yet) have console input, so reading the passphrase using rumpctrl is not possible.

 ```
-$ ./bin/cgdconfig -g -o /cgd.conf -k storedkey aes-cbc 192
+rumpctrl (unix:///tmp/cgd)$ cgdconfig -g -o /cgd.conf -k storedkey aes-cbc 192 rumpctrl (unix:///tmp/cgd)$ cat /cgd.conf
-$ ./bin/cat /cgd.conf
 algorithm aes-cbc;
 iv-method encblkno1;
 keylength 192;